Sean-Leishman/blog/content/projects/chess.md

 ## Lessons Learnt

 Overall, I deeply enjoyed the challenge involved in this process.
 From writing hard to understand and inefficient code to writing somewhat less hard to understand and inefficient code.
 It is written in Python of course.
-But, this has been farily enjoyable process thus far.
-Seeing my old code gives us all a bit of a heartattack but I think it is a worthwhile endevour.
+But, this has been fairly enjoyable process thus far.
+Seeing my old code gives us all a bit of a heartattack but I think it is a worthwhile endeavour.
 We get to see how we have along, what we have improved one, and what problems keeps giving us trouble.
-In particular, this project emphasised test-driven development and trying to write code that can be tested in a modular fashion so that an overall processes can be pathched together by well-tested components.
+In particular, this project emphasised test-driven development and trying to write code that can be tested in a modular fashion so that an overall processes can be patched together by well-tested components.
 Also, utilising maths and logic in this comprehensive manner has been a riveting challenging on both a conceptual and practical level however the rewards are clear.
 Processes are simpler, code is more efficient and easier to expand and scale.
 I hope I can take what I have learnt here and apply them to many areas of my coding life.

 ### Should I Plan?